evcc-io/evcc/README.md

 - `modbus`: ModBus meters as supported by [MBMD](https://github.com/volkszaehler/mbmd#supported-devices).
 Configuration is similar to the [ModBus plugin](#modbus-readwrite) where `power` and `energy` specify the MBMD measurement value to use.
 Additionally, `soc` can specify an MBMD measurement value for home battery soc.
 Typical values are `power: Power`, `energy: Sum` and `soc: ChargeState` where only `power` applied per default.
 - `openwb`: OpenWB meters.
 Use `usage` to choose meter type: `grid`/`pv`/`battery`.
-- `sma`: SMA Home Manager 2.0 and SMA Energy Meter.
-Power reading is configured out of the box but can be customized if necessary.
-To obtain specific energy readings define the desired Obis code (Import Energy: "1:1.8.0", Export Energy: "1:2.8.0").
+- `sma`: SMA Home Manager 2.0, SMA Energy Meter and Inverters via SMA Speedwire.
 - `tesla`: Tesla PowerWall meter.
 Use `usage` to choose meter type: `grid`/`pv`/`battery`.
 - `custom`: default meter implementation where meter readings- `power`, `energy`, per-phase `currents` and battery `soc` are configured using [plugins](#plugins)